BulkGate/woosms/README.md

 * Check <a href="https://help.bulkgate.com/docs/en/statistics.html" target="_blank" title="SMS statistics"><strong>SMS statistics</strong></a> to see what impact your campaigns have
 * Browse through the <a href="https://help.bulkgate.com/docs/en/history.html" target="_blank" title="SMS history list"><strong>SMS history list</strong></a>

-**API**
+**API & Custom Hooks**
-* Use Simple API to <strong>add functionalities you need</strong> for your WooCommerce store
+* Use Simple API to <strong>add functionalities you need</strong> to your WooCommerce store
+* Use <strong>custom hooks</strong> to add your own admin/customer notification to your WooCommerce SMS plugin

 = Powered by BulkGate =
 <a href="http://www.woo-sms.net/" target="_blank" title="WooSMS plugin for WooCommerce">WooSMS plugin for WooCommerce</a> has our BulkGate <a href="https://www.bulkgate.com/en/sms-portal" target="_blank" title="SMS Portal">messaging platform</a> in its heart.
 This means that WooSMS communicates with and is depended on our BulkGate SMS gateway (www.bulkgate.com/en/) in order to provide you all the necessary services.
-This WooCommerce SMS module has all the important functions and intuitive design that you can find in BulkGate Portal. <strong>See all the <a href="https://www.bulkgate.com/en/sms-module" target="_blank" title="SMS Portal">SMS modules</a> we have developed so far.</strong>
+This WooCommerce SMS plugin has all the important functions and intuitive design that you can find in BulkGate Portal. <strong>See all the <a href="https://www.bulkgate.com/en/sms-module" target="_blank" title="SMS Modules">SMS modules</a> we have developed so far.</strong>

 **Helpdesk**
-Get comfortable with our <a href="https://help.bulkgate.com/docs/en/woosms-module-installation.html" target="_blank" title="SMS Portal">helpdesk.</a> It is here for your convenience.
+Get comfortable with our <a href="https://help.bulkgate.com/docs/en/woosms-module-installation.html" target="_blank" title="SMS Gateway helpdesk">helpdesk.</a> It is here for your convenience.
 Helpdesk gives you <strong>answers to all the questions you might want to ask.</strong>

 ## Installation